Photo by Innerbody Research

 Ro also makes a testosterone supplement with a similar name (Roman Testosterone Support), which we recommend to men on tight budgets who are okay with slightly fewer ingredients and slightly smaller doses than some of what you’ll find in the Innerbody alternative.
 You can learn more about these and other competing products in our complete guide to testosterone boosters.

 Shockwave, or acoustic wave, treatment is relatively new to the ED space, at least for most men.
-To be abundantly clear, it is not electroshock for the penis.
+Despite some confusion, shockwave therapy does not involve electrical stimulation.
 There’s no electrical current involved.

 Sources